junxit/us-congress-bills-114/metadata.md

 - 2015-05-13 — Introduced in Senate
 - 2015-05-13 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2015-05-20 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2016-03-28 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune under authority of the order of the Senate of 03/17/2016 without amendment.
+With written report No. 114-233.
+- 2016-03-28 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune under authority of the order of the Senate of 03/17/2016 without amendment.
+With written report No. 114-233.
+- 2016-03-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 405.